 A no-contest decision in UFC can seem fairly confusing if you don’t know how things can play out.
-It basically means when neither of the fighters can be declared the winner which may sound initially unfair.
-Like many rules in sport, it makes sense but only once you know the basics.
+It basically means that neither of the fighters can be declared the winner, which may sound initially unfair.
+Like many rules in sports, it makes sense but only once you know the basics.
 We thought we’d help you out by providing some insight into what it means and how it affects the outcome.
 While a UFC bout can end via submission, technical knockout, knockout, forfeit, judges’ decision, and disqualification, no contest can also happen once in a while.

 Effectively, no contest tends to happen due to reasons which are outside of at least one of the fighter’s control, to an extent.
 This can include an accidental illegal strike that results in an injury such as a mistaken eye poke which can force a competitor to withdraw from the fight.
 If that happens, neither fighter wins and the bout ends.
 However, if it is found that the illegal strike was intentional then the bout ends with a forfeit and a loss against the person who inflicted the injury.